-The 10 Wicked Problems for the 2017 Health Program were unveiled on June 5th at The Big Reveal.
+The 10 Wicked Problems for the 2017 Cities Program are coming soon!

 To submit a Wicked Problem for consideration for a future 10.10.10 program, click here.